gguney/barista/README.md

 # Barista - Form Builder for Laravel

+Let the Barista makes you a coffee.
+Just sit and relax.
+Tell the Barista to build your form and your form will build from scratch.
-It builds forms for you.
-Yeah, I know Laravel has built in form support yet this package make the process even simpler.
+Yeah, I know Laravel has built-in form support yet this package make the process even simpler.
 It supports build forms from a DataModel.
+DataModel is included in another package called "model-courier" by gguney.

 ### Requirements